Heyworth, Illinois: 2020 census

+Demographic estimates

+According to a 2007 census estimate, there were 687 families residing in the village, and the population density was 1,573.6 PD/sqmi.

+Of all households, 23.4% were non-families.
+The average household size was 2.71 and the average family size was 3.12.

+In the village, 6.1% of residents were from 18 to 24, 33.0% were from 25 to 44, and 19.3% were from 45 to 64.

+Income and poverty

 The median income for a household in the village was $53,043, and the median income for a family was $60,648.
 Males had a median income of $40,944 versus $26,708 for females.
 The per capita income for the village was $20,655.
 About 2.9% of families and 3.1% of the population were below the poverty line, including 2.8% of those under age 18 and 2.0% of those age 65 or over.

 Economy and services

 While railroads brought growth during the 19th century, growth today is driven by recession-resistant business expansion occurring primarily in Bloomington–Normal, located 12 mi north of Heyworth on U.S. Route 51.

 Community services include local police protection, a volunteer fire department, local 24-hour ambulance service which will soon have paid paramedics on staff, local schools from kindergarten through grade 12, and several churches of various denominations.
 The annual Hey Days celebration in May features a carnival, food and live entertainment.
 Christmas is celebrated with the "Holidays Heyworth Style" parade and craft show.

 OSF Primary Care, a medical clinic operated by the OSF Healthcare System under the auspices of OSF St. Joseph's Medical Center in Bloomington, opened in January 2010.
 The facility provides in-town healthcare access to Heyworth residents for the first time since 1989.